 Naseer Yasna (Mansouri) is a master artisan in woodwork, a designer and an educator.
 He was born in Panjshir, Afghanistan and raised in Iran.
 At the age of fourteen Naseer became apprenticed to an Iraqi master carver in Tehran.
 It was there that he learned the precision, sense of design, and scrupulous attention to detail which is integral to his approach.
 Shortly after returning to Afghanistan at the age of twenty eight, Naseer joined Turquoise Mountain – a charity dedicated to preserving traditional crafts – as a master artisan and teacher.
 After several years, he went on to establish his own business in Kabul, employing a large number of young Afghan craftsmen and women, many of whom were his own students.
 Drawing on the rich heritage of Afghan and Islamic design, Naseer has worked on many prestigious projects both in Afghanistan and internationally.

-In our work we seek to present a different, more positive image of the part of the world we originate from.
+In our work we seek to present a positive image of the rich and sophisticated cultures we originate from.
 Fusing time-honoured practices with contemporary designs, we create beautiful handcrafted pieces that are vessels for human stories and evoke a sense of connection between cultures and places.
 We are passionate about craftsmanship; it is at the heart of everything we do.
 By creating beautiful pieces with enduring materials and stories, we hope these works become life-long companions to be passed down from generation to generation.

 Our approach to work is similar to our approach to life: deeply rooted, yet open to new ideas.
 As humans we are multifaceted like prisms.
 In a connected world, the more we explore, the more discerning we become and the richer the colours of the prism become.
 This beauty is what we endeavour to reflect in our work.
 We place a particular importance on creativity and playfulness, while reserving a special place for authenticity and integrity.
 We regard our work as a response to the throwaway society.